FUEL-CRYPTO/fuel/README.md

 2. cp example.config.py config.py
 3. vim config.py

-    You only needs to edit the node_host unless you are making your own blockchain using this code. http://ip:port
+    You only needs to edit the node_host and node_port unless you are making your own blockchain using this code.

+4. vim aes.key

+     Create a 32 char string to be used as the AES Key.
+This is used to encrypt each block in the key when creating a backup that can be loaded with the blockchain node server is shutdown and restarted.

-4. ./fuel.py
+5. ./fuel.py

     Note that an address.book will be created in the working directory and the public and private keys will be created into the keys/ directory.